avery-gfs/Game-Design-and-Development/README.md

   to `i += 1` or `i = i + 1`
 - `console.log(i)` is the code that runs for each iteration of the loop

-For loops are especially powerful when working with collections of sprites or other objects.
+For loops are especially powerful when working with collections of sprites.
 See the groups examples above.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for